mismail6/Wordle-Dataset-Solver/README.md

+The wordle_scraper gets the daily wordle and the solver mimicks the actual game and tries to guess the wordle in as few tries as possible.

 Initially, I wanted to consider a Deep Learning based approach to efficiently solve wordle.
 However, after implementing an algorithm to filter out possible words after each guess, I realized a simple game like Wordle doesn't really need the power of ML.